 Even after the American repeal efforts, international uses of RCV continued in places like Australia and Malta.
 New Zealand (1992), Scotland (2007), and Northern Ireland (1970s) also adopted RCV in either the multi-winner or both the multi- and single-winner form.

 RCV has seen a resurgence in American cities in the last two decades as places like Minneapolis, Minnesota; San Francisco, California; and Takoma Park, Maryland, have adopted both single-winner and multi-winner forms of RCV.
+The RCVRC held a webinar diving deeper in to this topic with Jack Santucci and Chris Hughes.
+A recording of that webinar is available on YouTube.

 Historical Uses of RCV In Cities, 1915-1962